 This is a NSW Health requirement and helps us to identify you.
 It confirms we are treating the right person and part of your body.
+We will ask you this everyday when you attend your radiotherapy treatment.

 During the planning appointment